-Offered in a large variety of colors and sizes.
+A large variety of colors and sizes is offered.
 Comes with kickstand, water bottle holder, and some come with training wheels.
-Build is high quality and sturdy.
+High quality and sturdy build.
 Easy to assemble, and built of strong and durable materials.

-This bike can be too heavy for small children.
-A few people were disappointed by the quality of the training wheels.
+Can be too heavy for small children.
+Some were disappointed by training wheels' quality.

 A rugged but attractive bike in the BMX style with 20-inch tires.
 Has easy-to-use coaster brakes and strong steel frame.
 Handlebars are padded and have sports streamers.